 In line with the approach outlined in paragraph 31 of the CRS Implementation Handbook, Brunei Darussalam considers all jurisdictions that have publicly and at government level committed to adopt the CRS to be Participating Jurisdictions.
-You may click here to refer to the above mentioned document.
+You may click here to refer to the above mentioned list.

 Financial Institutions in Brunei Darussalam are required to collect and report to Ministry of Finance and Economy financial account information of all non-residents from Reportable Jurisdictions.
 Financial Institutions however are advised to collect and prepare report for all participating jurisdictions instead of reportable jurisdictions to ensure that Financial Institutions are ready to submit reports within the timeline set (by 30 June every year) as the list of reportable jurisdictions will expand and updated from time to time.

 The list of Reportable Jurisdictions for 2020 CRS Exchange are available here

 You may rely to the following materials for interpretive guidance.

 A financial institution that is or becomes a reporting financial institution in Brunei Darussalam at any time between 1st January 2017 and 31st December 2017 must apply for CRS Registration by 3st May 2018.
 Any financial institution that becomes a reporting financial institution after 31st December 2017 must apply for CRS Registration by 31st May of the year following the year in which the financial institution becomes a reporting financial institution.

 Application to register should contain the following particulars: